honetools/formats/Device API.md

-## Sway device talkback API
+## Hone device talkback API

-Whereas the device API is implemented on the device side, the device talkback API is implemented in the Sway tool.
-Apps implementing Sway can talk back to the Sway tool with the talkback API.
+Whereas the device API is implemented on the device side, the device talkback API is implemented in the Hone tool.
+Apps implementing Hone can talk back to the Hone tool with the talkback API.
 They discover the tool endpoint URL with the device API device_session_start call when the tool informs the device about its presence and communicates the device talkback URL to the device.

 Request: `PUT /v1/device_talkback`